Realizing quantum gates with optically-addressable $^{171}$Yb$^{+}$ ion qudits: Optical Yb qudits

 \subsection{Qudit readout}

 The readout process for qudits is more complicated than for qubits, because more than two states should be distinguished.
 For a full readout of $^{171}$Yb$^{+}$ ion qudits one may use the following approach.
 First, similarly to the usual electron shelving method~\cite{bergquist1986observation}, in order to project the ion onto $|0\rangle$ or a subspace spanned by other states we apply cooling and repumping laser (without modulation at 3.07 GHz) beams.
-This results in either strong fluorescence or its absence, which can be distinguished with a photomultiplier tube (PMT) or an EMCCD camera.
-The population from $|0\rangle$ in this process is pumped into $\,^2S_{1/2}(F=1)$ state.
-Then $R_{0k}(0,\pi)$ gate is applied for transferring the population from $|k\rangle$ into $|0\rangle$, and the measurement is repeated.
-By performing that procedure successively for each of the upper qudit states (except the one, the population in which can be calculated from others), the full readout is completed.
+This results in either strong fluorescence or its absence depending on the projection result, which can be distinguished with a photomultiplier tube (PMT) or an EMCCD camera.
+The population from $|0\rangle$ in this process is pumped to the $\,^2S_{1/2}(F=1)$ state.
+Then a $R_{0k}(0,\pi)$ gate is applied for transferring the population from $|k\rangle$ into $|0\rangle$, and the measurement is repeated.
+By performing the above procedure successively for each of the upper qudit states, the full readout is completed.
+For simplicity, one can omit reading out one of the states, as its population can be calculated from all the other measurements.

-In order to reduce the degradation of the readout fidelity due to multiple imperfect single-qudit operations, one can measure the population of only one state in each experimental run, and then repeat the experiment again to measure others.
-In our case each state projection and measurement period lasts 5\,ms due to small readout lens aperture.
-Using this approach, the probability to correctly distinguish $|0\rangle$ state from others is the same as for optical qubit~\cite{semenin2021optimization}.
+In order to reduce the degradation of the readout fidelity due to multiple imperfect single-qudit operations, we measure the population of only one state in each experimental run, and then repeat the experiment again to measure others.
+Using this approach, the probability to correctly distinguish $|0\rangle$ state from others is the same as for optical qubits~\cite{semenin2021optimization}.
 For other states it is reduced due to one additional single-qudit operation.
+We note that the used sequential readout method is not scalable, but it is useful for our proof-of-principle demonstration.
+Our plan is to swith to the first described readout method in the new version of our experimental setup.